Eileen O'Hearn

 Eileen O'Hearn (November 8, 1913 – September 22, 1992) was an American actress.
-She is best known for appeaing in The Richest Man in Town (1941), The Devil's Trail (1942) and Parachute Nurse (1942).
+She is best known for appearing in The Richest Man in Town (1941), The Devil's Trail (1942) and Parachute Nurse (1942).

+Early life

 Born in Kansas City, O'Hearn was the daughter of Mr. and Mrs. M. J. O'Hearn.
 When she lived in Kansas City, she studied voice and sang the title role in the opera Mignon.
 She attended UCLA, where she appeared in a production of Of Thee I Sing.
 Her other early acting experience included acting at the Westwood Community Theater and Pasadena Community Playhouse.
 She also appeared on television in Kansas City, Missouri.
 She was a stenographer for the Los Angeles Times when Columbia Pictures signed her after she took a screen test.

+Personal life and death

 O'Hearn married Frederick Pate, an employee at Columbia studios, on March 7, 1942, in Yuma, Arizona.
 She moved to Kodiak Island, Alaska, where she entertained in a retirement home by singing and playing the piano.
-She died there in September 1992 at the age of 78.
+She died there in September 1992 at the age of 78.She is interred in Kodiak Cemetery.